Tarif24/Job_Listing_Website_API/README.md

 <br/>
 <br/>

--To get a specific job from the list the ID is needed the structure of the job will be down below -The Return will be the specifc job that has that ID
+-  To get a specific job from the list the ID is needed the structure of the job will be down below
+-  The Return will be the specifc job that has that ID

 ```sh
 https://job-listing-api-84p2.onrender.com/api/job/:ID